-5. Because the email address is familiar and the request is not out-of-the-ordinary, the innocent employee doesn’t think twice and does exactly as the cybercriminal requests.
-Typically, the employee believes they are acting in the best interest of the company by paying an overdue invoice or transferring funds to a new company partner.
+5. Because the email address is familiar and the request is not out-of-the-ordinary, the innocent employee doesn't think twice and does precisely as the cyber criminal requests.
+Typically, the employee believes they’re acting in the company's best interest by paying an overdue invoice or transferring funds to a new company partner.

 It's important to remember that BEC schemes rely on savvy social engineering techniques and the human element of trust.

-Phishing simulations allow you to identify which employees are prone to BEC scams and phishing attacks, demonstrating to employees how easy it is for cyber security attacks like BEC to happen.
+Phishing simulations allow you to identify which employees are prone to BEC scams and phishing attacks, demonstrating how easy it is for cyber security attacks like BEC to happen.

 How To Prevent BEC Attacks

-Use proven security awareness training and phishing simulation platforms to keep BEC and social engineering risks top-of-mind for employees.
-Create internal cyber security heroes who are committed to keeping your organization cyber secure.
+Use proven security awareness training and phishing simulation platforms to keep employees' BEC and social engineering risks top of mind.
+Create internal cyber security heroes committed to keeping your organization cyber secure.

 Remind your security leaders and cyber security heroes to regularly monitor employee BEC and phishing awareness with phishing simulation tools.
 Take advantage of BEC microlearning modules to educate, train, and change behavior.

 Provide ongoing communication and campaigns about cyber security, BEC, and social engineering.
 This includes establishing strong password policies and reminding employees about the risks that can come in the format of emails, URLs, and attachments.

 Establish network access rules that limit the use of personal devices and the sharing of information outside of your corporate network.

-Phishing simulation is the best way to raise awareness of BEC risks and to identify which employees are at risk for BEC scams and phishing.
+Phishing simulation is the best way to raise awareness of BEC risks and identify which employees are at risk for BEC scams and phishing.

-BEC relies on phishing techniques to gain access to the company email system and uses social engineering techniques to convince employees to act as requested.
+BEC relies on phishing techniques to access the company email system and uses social engineering techniques to convince employees to act as requested.

-Phishing simulation allows you to easily incorporate cyber security awareness training into your organization in an interactive and informative format.
+Phishing simulation lets you easily incorporate cyber security awareness training into your organization in an interactive and informative format.

 People see first-hand how personalized trustworthy emails are used to steal personal and corporate information.
-Real-time BEC and phishing simulations are an accessible way for any organization to educate people and increase alertness levels to BEC schemes and techniques.
+Real-time BEC and phishing simulations are ideal for any organization to educate people and increase alertness levels to BEC schemes and techniques.